phpbits/hide-widgets/readme.txt

 == Description ==

+<strong>** Important : This plugin is now merged with <a href="https://wordpress.org/plugins/widget-options/">https://wordpress.org/plugins/widget-options/</a> with additional device and visibility options.
+Please use this instead, any updates will be added there.
+Thanks! **</strong>

 This plugin will create additional field options on your widgets to hide each widget on desktop size or mobile & iPad screen sizes.
 Check Screenshot section for more details.
 Thanks!

 <em>Please check my other plugins.
 Thanks!</em><br />